 Overview

 Iraq shares borders with Iran, Turkey, Kuwait, Saudi Arabia, Jordan and Syria.
-It has a narrow section of coastline measuring 58 km on the northern Gulf.
+It has a narrow section of coastline measuring 58 km on the northern cost of the Persian Gulf.
 Its capital is Baghdad.
-It has a total area of 438,317 km² and a population of around 42 million.
-There are 18 provinces in Iraq, including three provinces under the partial control of the Kurdish Regional Government (KRG), an autonomous regional government recognised under the Iraqi Constitution.
+It has a total area of 438,317 km² and a population of around 45.4 million.
+There are 19 governorates (provinces) in Iraq, 15 in federal Iraq and four in the Kurdistan Region of Iraq (KRI), an autonomous regional government recognised under the Iraqi Constitution.

 Political Overview